gardener/gardener/docs/development/local_setup.md

 [...]
 ```

-Run the following script to install extension controllers - make sure that you install all of them required for your local development.
+Run the following command to install extension controllers - make sure that you install all of them required for your local development.
 Also, please refer to [this document](../extensions/controllerregistration.md) for further information about how extensions are registered in case you want to use other versions than the latest releases.

 ```bash
 $ make dev-setup-extensions